25 different ways of how to say sorry and express regret in Spanish

-Learning the Spanish language is famously easy as it doesn’t have a huge vocabulary (like Arabic, for example).
+Learning Spanish language is famously easy as it doesn’t have a huge vocabulary (like Arabic, for example).
 But students learning this beautiful language should aim to use synonyms as often possible so as not to sound repetitive.
-One example is learning how to say sorry in Spanish.
+One example is learning how to say sorry in Spanish and how to say excuse me in Spanish language.
 No matter where in the world you go, you will make mistakes, bump into someone or spill a drink.
 And every culture follows that up with an apology.
-So, before jumping on a plane and jetting off to foreign lands, it’s important you learn how to apologize in Spanish.

 Learning how to apologize in Spanish is not as straightforward as remembering a single word.
 There is a world of difference, for example, between between bumping into someone in a market and then apologizing, and saying sorry for knocking someone off of their bike.
 If you’re going to be making an effort to test your language skills, you will make mistakes.
 And when you do, you’ll want to say sorry.
 You may also want to thank a waiter for his patience and apologize in Spanish for holding him up.
 In any event, you won’t want to repeat the same phrase over and over again, particularly when speaking to the same person.

-Now, when it comes to saying sorry in the Spanish language, there are three main verbs that you will use:
+Now, when it comes to saying sorry and going beyond excuse me in Spanish language, there are several main words that you want to use:

 1. Perdona (Forgive [me]) — Use this form when talking to close friends or family.
 Don’t be fooled by the imperative form of tú.
 It is polite and is not a command.